protontypes/LibreSelery/README.md

 6. adds the weights to the combined weight used for different distribution splitting behaviors.
 7. distributes the funding between the contributors based on the selected split behavior.
 8. pays out cryptocurrency to the selected contributor's email addresses via the Coinbase API.
 Contributors without a Coinbase account will receive an email to claim the donation.
-9. automatically generates a dotation and transaction visualization website in your GitHub wiki.
+9. automatically generates a donation and transaction visualization website in your GitHub wiki.

 <a href="https://asciinema.org/a/X0eONfhRtPAevNLPueyZ5Tamq" target="_blank">